nathanael-fijalkow/TheoretiCS_doc/beyond-acceptance.md

     * by answering the request for the final version from the public page of the article

-10. Managing editors add the DOI in the platform
+9. Managing editors add the DOI in the platform (click "request DOI" and check that the DOI assigned is the same as above)

-11. Managing editors click publish
+10. Managing editors click publish

-12. Managing editors check that the article shows up in the "latest articles" page (there seems to be a small delay of a few minutes)
+11. Managing editors check that the article shows up in the "latest articles" page (there seems to be a small delay of a few minutes)

+12. If the publication date on the pdf does not match to the publication date on the patform, managing editors leave a comment in the spreadsheet